Making Sense of a United Ireland

 A century ago the resolution to Ireland’s long struggle for independence was a settlement that saw six of its northern counties remain in the United Kingdom while the other twenty-six formed the new Republic of Ireland.
 Since partition the unification of the two parts of the island has seemed impossible, particularly because of the bloody legacy of past conflict.

-However, by 2030, if not sooner, demographic and electoral advantages of Ulster unionists, who wish to remain part of the UK, will be over.
-And in the light of Brexit, the rising popularity of the Irish nationalist party Sinn Féin, political developments both sides of the border, and within Great Britain, Irish unification referendums will become increasingly likely.
+However, by 2030, if not sooner, the demographic and electoral advantages of Ulster Unionists – who identify as British – will be over.
+Political developments on both sides of the Irish border, and within Great Britain, make calls for unification referendums increasingly likely.
 Yet even those who want these to happen are not prepared.

-Making Sense of a United Ireland is a landmark exploration of this most contentious of issues.
-Distinguished political scientist Brendan O'Leary - a global expert on divided places, who has been profoundly engaged with the Irish question for nearly four decades - argues that the time to consider the future of the island of Ireland is now.
+Making Sense of a United Ireland is a remarkable exploration of this most contentious of issues by Professor Brendan O'Leary, a global expert on divided places, who has worked on the Irish question for nearly forty years.

 FT